-At this stage, it is not necessary to address the concept of gender with your child for educational purposes, as several authors suggest that the concept of gender is not well understood (Martin and Ruble, 2010).
+At this stage, it is not necessary to address the concept of gender with the child for educational purposes, as several authors suggest that the concept of gender is not well understood (Martin and Ruble, 2010).
 If a child shows an interest in gendered objects or situations, this is not because of their gendered aspect.
 For example, if a one-year-old prefers a pink ball rather than a blue ball, this is in no way related to the fact that blue is more associated with boys and pink with girls.
-Before two years old, your child has only acquired what experts call gender awareness.
-They understand that there is, for most individuals, a masculine and a feminine gender, without identifying with either of them.
+Before two years old, young children have only acquired what experts call gender awareness.
+They understand that there is a masculine and a feminine gender, without identifying with either of them.